splunk/splunk-connect-for-snmp/docs/gettingstarted/sck-installation.md

 ## Install Splunk OpenTelemetry Collector with HELM for Splunk Observability for Kubernetes

-In order to run Splunk OpenTelemetry Collector on your environment, replace `<>` variables according to the description presented below
+To run Splunk OpenTelemetry Collector on your environment, replace `<>` variables according to the description presented below

 ```bash
 microk8s helm3 upgrade --install sck